nathankurt/XKCD-Daily/README.md

 ![XKCD DAILY COMIC](https://github.com/nathankurt/XKCD-Daily/workflows/XKCD%20DAILY%20COMIC/badge.svg)
+This is failing because my Twilio Trial is up and I don't feel like paying to renew it.
 # XKCD-Daily
 I really love the XKCD Comics and wanted to play around with Twilio so I decided to make a bot to scrape some data with it.